yiisoft/var-dumper/README.md

 It is similar to `var_export()` but uses short array syntax, handles closures, and serializes objects.

 In the above `export()` will give you nicely formatted code.
-You can remove formatting by passing `false` as an argument.
+You can remove formatting by passing `false` as the first `$format` argument.

+`$useVariables` argument allows specifying array of variables that will be in `use` statement for closures.
+That is especially useful if an object contains callbacks that should get info from upper scope.

+`$serializeObjects` argument when given `false` allows to force turn off using of serialization for objects so instead closures and reflection API are used the same was as for exporting closures.
+De-serialization performance is better.
+Closures are way more readable.

 ## Limitations

+Current limitations are:

-Variables that are anonymous classes or contains anonymous classes doesn't supported.
+- Variables or properties that are anonymous classes or contain anonymous classes are not supported.

 ### Unit testing